Manufactured Home Inspection

 - The Interior

 The interior of the manufactured home is examined to notice signs of roof leakages, and the condition of the wood and the tiling.
-The smoke detectors are also tested to ensure that they are functioning properly.
+The smoke detectors are also tested to make sure that they are functioning properly.
 All the electrical fixtures are tested, and the pressure in the plumbing systems is also determined.
 The appliances inside the home are also tested.
 The inspector also makes sure that the caulking is done appropriately.

 - The Exterior